How to Choose a Mortgage Lender in New York: Ultimate Guide

 When you applied to rent your apartment, your credit report was essential.
 As a buyer, it's even more so.

-You should check your credit report well in advance of making an offer.
+You should check your credit report well before making an offer.

-This is because if there are any blemishes on your credit report, it will be easier to address them sooner than later.
+If there are any blemishes on your credit report, it will be easier to address them sooner.

-It can often take more than a month to contact someone at a credit reporting company, and you don't want to be in a crunch at closing time.
+It can often take over a month to contact someone at a credit reporting company, and you don't want to be in a crunch at closing time.

-Once you’ve gotten your paperwork together and worked out any kinks in your credit report, you can start connecting with mortgage professionals.
+Once you've completed your paperwork and worked out any kinks in your credit report, you can connect with mortgage professionals.

-It's best to start reaching out to mortgage lenders at least 6 months before starting your search.
+It's best to contact mortgage lenders at least six months before starting your search.

-This will give you a realistic sense of what type of mortgage you’ll qualify for, which will determine the type of home and neighborhood you can go after.
+This will give you a realistic sense of what type of mortgage you'll qualify for, which will determine the kind of home and neighborhood you can go after.

 What Credit Score Do I Need to Qualify for a Mortgage?

 Generally, your FICO score should be in the "good" or "fair" range.
-Different sites give the score ranges different labels, but this range should be around 680-700 to start.
+Different sites give the score ranges different labels, but this range should start at around 680-700.

 With this score, you should be able to borrow (of course, after qualifying financially) with an average interest rate.